ReCoded-Org/curriculum-backend-readings/module1-introduction-to-backend/README.md

 # Module 1: Introduction to Backend

+Last Revised: 05/10/2021

 ## Summary
-Writing backend code requires an intimate understanding of REST and the requestresponse lifecycle.
+Writing backend code requires an intimate understanding of REST and the request-response lifecycle.
 Students learn how to build and run a local server with API endpoints using Node.js and Express.js, handle GET, POST, and other HTTP requests, perform validations and return a response.